About

 Marcelle Joseph

-an American-born independent curator, artist advisor, collector and patron based in the United Kingdom.
+an American-born independent curator, artist advisor, collector, writer, residency founder and patron based in the United Kingdom.

 Across all of her activities, she is committed to supporting and empowering women and queer artists.